avaframe/AvaFrame/docs/configuration.rst

 Override configuration
 ---------------------------

-If tools of one module, let's call this module **A** for now, are called from another module **B**, there is the option to include an *A_override* section in the configuration file of module **B**.
+If tools of one module, let's call this module **A** for now, are called from another module **B**, there is the option to include an *collectionName_A_override* section in the configuration file of module **B**.
 In this case, the default configuration of module **A** is read and the parameters in the *A_override* section in the module **B** configuration file are used to update the configuration settings of module **A**.
 This has the advantage of gathering all the configuration parameters used for one task in one configuration file.
-Find below an example of:
+An example of this usage can be found in ``ana1Tests/energyLineTestCfg.ini``.